Playing catch up: Premier League round to air live in UK

 Amazon is spreading the 10 games this week from Tuesday to Thursday, with Tyldesley working at Old Trafford on Wednesday when Jose Mourinho returns to his former club Manchester United in charge of Tottenham.

-This week will be the first time since the Premier League’s inception in 1992 that at least one game in a round will not be live on satellite broadcaster Sky, which was owned by Rupert Murdoch until last year’s buyout by Comcast, the parent company of NBC Universal.

-Amazon muscled into the six-season Sky-BT Sport stranglehold on Premier League telecasts in Britain through its pay-tv channels by capturing live rights for entire rounds on the first midweek in early December and around Boxing Day on Dec.
-26.
+Amazon can show entire rounds on the first midweek in early December and around Boxing Day on Dec.
+26, muscling into the six-season stranglehold on Premier League live rights in Britain by Comcast-owned Sky and BT Sport.

 It comes after a ruling by the broadcasting regulator led to the league raising the number of games on sale for British broadcasts from 168 to 200, although the revenue still dropped 8% from the previous three-year cycle to 5 billion pounds.

-BT bought the packages to broadcast another two complete rounds live in 2019-2022, but only for midweek games because of a Saturday afternoon blackout.
+BT bought the packages to broadcast another two complete rounds live in 2019-2022 for 90 million pounds, but only for midweek games because of a Saturday afternoon blackout.

 No live broadcasts of football are allowed on British screens from 2:45 p.m. to 5:15 p.m. — even as the rest of the world flicks between games, particularly on American network NBC where Tyldesley has worked with another Amazon signing Graeme Le Saux, the former Chelsea player.